roni5604/Prime_Counter_Improvment/README.md

 ### primeCounter.c

-This file counts the number of prime numbers from the input stream.
+This file reads numbers from standard input, checks for prime numbers, and counts them.
 The original implementation is single-threaded.

-**Improved Implementation:**
+**Improvements:**

-- **Optimized `isPrime` function:** A more efficient algorithm to check for prime numbers.
+- **Optimized `isPrime` Function:** Uses a more efficient algorithm to check for prime numbers.
-- **Multithreading:** The data stream is processed in parallel using multiple threads to utilize all CPU cores efficiently.
+- **Multithreading:** Processes the data stream in parallel using multiple threads to utilize all CPU cores efficiently.

 **Usage:**
 ```sh